 Things to do in Harvest Caye, Belize

-There are so many things to do on the island, there is no reason to stay on the ship all day.
+There are so many things to do in Harvest Caye, there is no reason to stay on the ship all day.
 Unless you hate beautiful pools and beaches.
 Harvest Caye is worth getting off the ship for at least a few hours and soaking up what it has to offer.

 If anything, support the locals working on the island and give back to the local economy.